-- 1 Launch the wizard from the Device Management, Devices tab or from the Group Management, Groups tab. - 2 Select the devices or groups from which you want to remove the Management Agent and click the Remove the Management Agent toolbar button. - 3 Click Next to begin the wizard. - 4 Select Run: Now to remove the agent immediately after the wizard is complete, or select Run: Later and enter a date and time for Agent removal. - 5 Click Next.

-- 6 Review the summary information and click Submit.
-An Agent Deployment Job is created. - 7 Click Close to exit the wizard.
+- 1 Launch the wizard from the Device Management, Devices tab or from the Group Management, Groups tab. - 2 Select the devices or groups from which you want to remove the Management Agent and click the Remove the Management Agent toolbar button. - 3 Click Next to begin the wizard. - Select Run: Now to remove the agent immediately after the wizard is complete, or select Run: Later and enter a date and time for Agent removal. - 5 Click Next. - 6 Review the summary information and click Submit.
+An Agent Deployment Job is created. - 7 Click Close to exit the wizard. - Using the agent removal wizard to remove a manually installed agent (an agent installed though the setup.standard.cmd command) causes the job to end in error.
+However, the agent is successfully removed despite the generated error condition.